hilbix/mirror2git/README.md

 - Where is CVS?
 There is a git-cvs module, but it is a bit heuristic.
 So tracking a CVS repository is not always straight forward.
 Perhaps when the need arises it will be added.

-- Where is BZR?
-There is no standard git-bzr module yet.
-Perhaps it can be done with bzr-git, but that might be difficult even for standard cases.
+- Where is `hg`/Mercurial or `bzr`/Bazaar?
+There is a solution for integrating both into `git`, see http://permalink.de/tino/git-hg
+  This will be added if the need arises at my side or I have the mood to do so.

-- Where is HG or other not mentioned VCSses?
+- Where are other not mentioned VCSses?
 Not looked into that, yet, sorry.